CAT: Toughest MBA Exam in IndiaAnisha Mukhija

 CAT: Toughest MBA exam in India?
 Is it really the case?

-All students who think about cracking any MBA entrance exam, the first thing which comes to their mind is cracking CAT exam.
-Everyone dreams of cracking CAT, being the most popular and attractive exam.
+All students think about cracking any MBA entrance exam, the first thing which comes to their mind is cracking the CAT exam.
+Everyone dreams of cracking CAT, the most popular and attractive exam.
 It is only through CAT that people will be able to get into IIM’s which are the top B schools in India.
-Just like what JEE is for engineers to get into the IIT’s, CAT is for any MBA aspirant to get into the IIM’s.
+Just like JEE is for engineers to get into the IIT’s, CAT is for any MBA aspirant to get into the IIM’s.

 Also Read: Cracking CAT is Smart Work or Hard Work?

 Now, the question is which MBA entrance exam is the toughest in India?
 Is CAT the toughest or it is just the hype.
-To understand the difficulty level of any exam, we need to consider the following factors
+To understand the difficulty level of any exam, must consider the following factors

 - Marking Criteria

 - Time Duration

-1) Competition: The difficulty of an exam is always relative.
-It all depends on the quantity and quality of students who participate in the exam.
-There are about 2.3 lakh students who appeared for CAT 2018 and this number is increasing each year.
-Talking about exams line SNAP, NMAT and XAT this number is relatively less.
+1) Competition: The difficulty of an exam is always subjective.
+It all depends on the quantity and quality of students who participate in these exams.
+There were about 2.3 lakh students who appeared for CAT 2019 and this number is increasing each year.
+Talking about exams like SNAP, NMAT, and XAT this number is relatively less.

-2) Marking Criteria: Accuracy plays a key role in cracking CAT.
+2) Marking Criteria: Accuracy plays a key role in cracking CAT Exam.
 There is a difference of around 4 marks in a right and a wrong answer.
-Minus 1 is for those who get the answer wrong and 3 marks are for the one who gets it right.
-Exam-like NMAT has zero negative markings which make it attractive.
+Minus 1 is for those questions where the answer is wrong and 3 marks are for the one who gets it right.
+Exam like NMAT has zero negative marking which make it more attractive.